 The Company was incorporated on 7 September 2016 as a financing vehicle for the issuance of Eurobonds to provide financing to its parent CETIN a.s. (formerly "Česká telekomunikační infrastruktura a.s.").
-The Company does not have any other activities.
-The Company has a one-tier Board of Directors.
-The Board consists of two Managing Directors.

 The ultimate parent company is PPF Group N.V. (the "Group").

-The Company issued Eurobonds on 6 December 2016 in three tranches, with total value corresponding to EUR 916 million and maturity ranging from 1 to 7 years.
+The Company issued Eurobonds on 6 December 2016 in three tranches, with total nominal amount corresponding to EUR 625 million and CZK 7,866 million, respectively, and maturity ranging from 1 to 7 years.
 Eurobonds are admitted to trading on the Main Securities Market of the Irish Stock Exchange.
-On the 7 December 2016 the Company provided the funds raised in a form of an intra-group loan to CETIN a.s. ("CETIN").
+On 7 December 2016 the Company provided the funds raised in a form of an intra-group loan to CETIN a.s. ("CETIN").